jotaen/klog/Specification.md

 it is RECOMMENDED to break this up, so that the minute part is less than `60m`.
 If the minute part is missing, a value of `0m` is assumed.

-While the hour and minute parts itself are unsigned, the *duration* as a whole is always a signed value:
+The *duration* as a whole is a signed value:
 That means it is either positive (i.e. adding to the total time) or negative (i.e. deducting from the total time).
 As default a *duration* is positive,